MIT Sloan School of Management: Student life

 A staple of MIT Sloan MBA life is the weekly C-Function, which stands for "cultural function" or "consumption function".
 The school sponsors food and drink for all members of the MIT Sloan graduate community to enjoy entertainment organized by specific campus cultural groups or clubs as well as parties with non-cultural themes.
 C-Functions are usually held most Thursdays in the Walker Memorial building, which is also used as the venue for many other MIT Sloan community events.
 MIT Sloan alumni groups around the world also organize C-Functions for their club members, for social and networking activities.

 Students at MIT Sloan run over 70 active clubs.
 Some of the most popular clubs are the Sloan Women in Management Club; the Entrepreneurship & Innovation Club; the Design Club; the Finance Club; the Management Consulting Club; the Entertainment, Media and Sports Club; the Venture Capital and Private Equity Club; the Product Management Club; and the Technology Club.
 The Sloan Business Club is the official undergraduate business club for all MIT students.

 Throughout the school year, a number of professional and academic conferences are organized by, or in partnership with, the school.
 Annual highlights include the MIT $100K Entrepreneurship Competition, the MIT Venture Capital & Innovation Conference, the Sloan Women in Management Breaking the Mold Conference, the MIT Sloan CIO Symposium, and the MIT Sloan CFO Summit.
 The most visible conference—and the largest student-run conference in the world—is the MIT Sloan Sports Analytics Conference, which Fast Company ranked the #3 most innovative sports company, behind only the NFL and MLB Advanced Media.
-The conference brings managers, players, and coaches from over 80 professional sports teams together with journalists, researchers, and students from over 170 different schools.
-With its focus on analytics in the sports industry, Bill James, the creator of Sabermetrics, said that "this conference is a culmination of 30 years of my work."

 Like the rest of the institute, MIT Sloan students have an extended period between semesters reserved for special activities.
 During the month of January, there are no formal classes at the school; instead, they are replaced by what is known as the Independent Activities Period (IAP).
 During IAP, students engage in activities that would be challenging to participate in alongside regular classes, often including international travel programs.
 In the middle of semesters, the MBA program has an additional, shorter gap, called the Sloan Innovation Period (SIP), focusing on intensive experiential leadership activities outside of the classroom.

 After commencement, MIT Sloan graduates wear the MIT class ring, known as the Brass Rat.
 Top recruiters of new MBA graduates of the school include Apple, Google, Goldman Sachs, McKinsey & Company, Nike and Amazon.
 The school has over 20,000 alumni globally in 90 countries, with more than 20% who are presidents or CEOs.
 More than 650 companies have been founded by alumni of the school, including Akamai, E*Trade, Gartner, Genentech, HubSpot, Lotus Software, Teradyne, Zipcar, and Okta.